jump-dev/JuMP.jl/docs/src/manual/nonlinear.md

 In these cases, you should define a [User-defined operator](@ref jump_user_defined_operators) using the [`@operator`](@ref) macro.

-!!! tip
-    If it works, in most cases, you should prefer to use function tracing instead of defining a user-defined operator.
-One exception is when the function returns a very large expression (for example, it includes a summation over a million elements).
-In that case, the user-defined operator can be more efficient.

 ## [User-defined operators](@id jump_user_defined_operators)

-In addition to a standard list of univariate and multivariate operators recognized by the `MOI.Nonlinear` submodule, JuMP supports *user-defined* Julia operators.
+In addition to a standard list of univariate and multivariate operators recognized by the `MOI.Nonlinear` submodule, JuMP supports user-defined operators, which let you represent nonlinear functions that cannot (or should not) be traced, for example, because they rely on non-Julia subroutines.

 !!! warning
     User-defined operators must return a scalar output.
 For a work-around, see